snchong/thunderthings/README.md

 Integration between Thunderbird and Cultured Code's Things on macOS.

 This Thunderbird add-on provides a mechanism to create a Things to-do that contains a link to an email message.
-When the link in the to-do is clicked, Thunderbird will open and display the message (requires Thunderbird version 98 or later for message links to work on macOS).
+When the link in the to-do is clicked, Thunderbird will open and display the message (requires Thunderbird version 91.8 or later for message links to work on macOS).

 ThunderThings consists of two components: a Thunderbird add-on and a macOS application that must be installed on the system and run once (to install some files).
-The Thunderbird extension communicates with the app to create to-dos using Things' Quick Entry interface.
+The Thunderbird add-on communicates with the app to create to-dos using [Things' Quick Entry](https://culturedcode.com/things/support/articles/2249437/) interface.

 Please note that I have no affiliation or connection to Cultured Code other than being a user of their software.